Everything you’d expect to find in Morocco, you’ll find. Colourful carpets, spices galore, friendly faces, the whole lot.

 Learn to surf and unwind with a yoga class in Taghazout

-In Taghazout, you won’t be hard pressed to find a beach that caters to your surfing ability.
+In Taghazout, you won’t be hard pressed to find some of the best Moroccan beaches that will also cater to your surfing ability.
 Each beach here offers their own set of unique waves, and this sleepy coastal town is fast building a reputation as one of the premier surf spots that please both beginners and pro surfers.
 To get the full experience, a surf camp is the best way to learn something new, improve your skills and meet a few people along the way.

 Once you’ve dragged yourself in from the waves, stretch out your sore muscles with a yoga class and find your spiritual side.
 When you’re overlooking some of the most beautiful bodies of water in the world during your practice, it’s hard not to feel instantly relaxed.